-This blog post will show you the historic Gdansk by the Baltic Sea.
+In this post I will take you to the historic Gdansk by the Baltic Sea.

-We went to Gdansk for a weekend, invited by the Polish Tourist Organisation, and were surprised how great history the more than thousand years old town has.
-The historic town of Gdansk really offers many great things to see.
+We went to Gdansk for a weekend, invited by the Polish Tourist Organisation, and were surprised how great history this thousand year old town has.
+The historic town of Gdansk offers a lot to see and makes a perfect weekend getaway.

 In cooperation with: Polish Tourist Organisation